The Changing Landscape of Career Priorities

 The Impact of Gen Z's Expectations on the Workforce

 As Gen Z continues to enter the workforce, businesses must adapt to their unique priorities.
 According to the Bitesize survey, 57% of young people said they would be unwilling to pursue a job they didn’t enjoy, even if it offered a high salary.
-This shift reflects a clear demand for work environments that support personal purpose, wellbeing, and growth.
+This shift reflects a clear demand for work environments that support personal purpose, well-being, and growth.

 Strategies for Meeting the Evolving Expectations of the New Generation of Employees